Management of scoliosis: Complications

 The risk of undergoing surgery for scoliosis was estimated in 2008 to be varying, but with a high rate of complications.
 Possible complications may be inflammation of the soft tissue or deep inflammatory processes, breathing impairments, bleeding and nerve injuries.
 It is not yet clear what to expect from spine surgery in the long term.

-Taking into account that signs and symptoms of spinal deformity cannot be changed by surgical intervention, surgery remains primarily a cosmetic indication, only especially in patients with adolescent idiopathic scoliosis, the most common form of scoliosis never exceeding 80°.
-However, the cosmetic effects of surgery are not necessarily stable.
+Surgical spinal fusion outcomes have improved over time.
+1911-era surgical attempts by Russell Hibbs had long immobilization times, high infection rates and lacked true spinal correction; they were deemed functionally and cosmetically unsatisfying.
+1941-era American Orthopedic Association summaries indicated 70% of patients having only fair or poor outcomes with unstable results.
+Initial 65% curvature corrections had reduced to only 27% corrective after >2 years and torso deformity was unchanged or worse.
+2006-era outcomes indicated initial adolescent curvature improvement levels can be maintained for decades, though the results of one or more spinal fusions still did not eliminate curvature.
+Pulmonary function and pain levels had little or no correlated improvements.

 For spinal fusion surgery on AIS cases, with instrumentation attached using pedicle screws, complication rates were reported in 2011 as transient neurological injuries between 0% to 1.5%, a pedicle fracture rate of 0.24%, screw malposition assessed by radiography at 1.5%, 6% when assessed by CT scans though these patients were asymptomatic not requiring screw revision, and screw loosening noted in 0.76% of patients.

-For surgery without fusion in growing children, substantial percentage of patients undergoing SHILLA technique experience loss of correction via crankshafting or adding-on (eg, distal migration).
+The cosmetic effects of surgery are not necessarily stable.
+For surgery without fusion in growing children, a substantial percentage of patients undergoing SHILLA technique experience loss of correction via crankshafting or adding-on (e.g., distal migration).
 In addition, the need for osteotomies on the concave side has the potential of severe complications.
-For MAGEC rods, higher distraction magnitude resulted in the generation of higher distraction forces, and this in combination with off-axis loading (exemplified by “growth marks”) result in wear and breakage of MAGEC rod’s components.
+For MAGEC rods, higher distraction magnitude resulted in the generation of higher distraction forces, and this in combination with off-axis loading (exemplified by "growth marks") result in wear and breakage of MAGEC rod's components.

+The Scoliosis Research Society summarized its annual, voluntarily reported, case counts ranging between 40,464–49,615 worldwide (anno 2013–2020) as having an overall complication rate of 2.86%.
+Mortality rates ranged between 0.09%–0.14%.
+Infection rates varied from 0.95 to 1.30% annually with noticeable disparity between spinal deformity groups, neuromuscular scoliosis having the highest infection rates (3.24–3.94%).
+The rates of new neurological deficits (e.g., nerve root, cauda equine and spinal cord) ranged from 0.74 to 0.94%, with congenital kyphosis (2.32–4.03%) and congenital dysplastic spondylolisthesis (2.53–4.76%) being the most pronounced.
+Rates of an unintended post-operative surgery ranged from 1.60 to 1.79% with an average secondary surgery time of ~2 years.